Clustering and variable selection for categorical multivariate data: Practical application

-The name ``slope heuristics'' comes from $\lambda_{\min}$ being the slope of the linear regression $\gamma_n\left(\widehat{P}_{m}\right)\sim D_m/n$ for a certain sub-collection of the most competing models $m$.
-For example, on the left panel of Figure \ref{Fig:slope.heuristics.1} below, a slope is visible for the models containing the true model $\mathcal{M}_{\left(K_0,\ S_0\right)}$.
-Even if this example is favorable and mainly here for illustration purposes, it shows that the slope heuristics are sensible with the modelings of the present work.
+\begin{sloppypar} An explanation of the heuristics behind this factor $2$ can be found in \cite{MaugisMichel2008slope}, for instance.
+The name ``slope heuristics'' is derived from $\lambda_{\min}$, which is the slope of the linear regression $\gamma_n(\widehat{P}_{m})\sim D_m/n$ for a certain sub-collection of the most competitive models $m$.
+For example, in Figure~\ref{Chap3.Fig:slope.heuristics_a} below, models containing the true one $\mathcal{M}_{(K_0,\ S_0)}$ exhibit a slope.
+This example also illustrates that slope heuristics are appropriate in our modeling context.\looseness=1 \end{sloppypar}